AvishikarKannan/Facial-Recognition-Attendance-Management/README.md

-Facial Recognition Attendance Management System
+*Facial Recognition Attendance Management System.*

 This project is a Facial Recognition-based Attendance Management System developed using Python.
 The system utilizes advanced facial recognition algorithms and OpenCV for real-time face detection and attendance logging, providing a secure and efficient way to manage attendance.
 The system integrates with MySQL for database management, allowing seamless record-keeping, and supports CSV export for logging attendance records.

 Key Features